Adasaurus

 Tarchia

-The Tarchia is is currently the geologically youngest known of all the Asian ankylosaurid dinosaurs.
+The Tarchia is the currently the geologically youngest known of all the Asian ankylosaurid dinosaurs.

 Torosaurus